Nida Allam: Political career

 Allam was inspired to become politically involved after her best friend, Yusor Mohammad Abu-Salha, was one of the three people killed in the 2015 Chapel Hill shooting.
 She had been a bridesmaid at Abu-Salha's wedding that December.
 The Federal Bureau of Investigation and the United States Department of Justice also launched their own investigations into the shooting.
-Federal authorities could not find sufficient evidence to charge Hicks with a hate crime.
+Federal authorities could not find sufficient evidence to charge the assailant, Craig Stephen Hicks, with a hate crime.
 Allam became involved in the grassroots movement and worked as a political director for U.S. Senator Bernie Sanders' 2016 presidential campaign, as well as an organizing director for Justice Cheri Beasley's campaign for the North Carolina Supreme Court.
 She was the 2016 Political Director in North Carolina, South Carolina, New Jersey and New York for Sanders' presidential campaign.
-In 2024, she was selected Chair of the body, and currently serves in the role.
+As of December 2024, she has chaired the Durham County Commission.

 She is a 2019 alumna of Durham's chapter of the New Leaders Council.